-Details of the B2B reference shown in the figure, B2B_Send_ebMS_PO, are displayed on the Reference Home page, shown in Figure 31-4.
+Details of the B2B reference shown in the figure, B2B_Send_ebMS_PO, are displayed on the Reference Home page, shown in Figure 34-4.

-Figure 31-4 The B2B Reference, B2B_Send_ebMS_PO
+Figure 34-4 The B2B Reference, B2B_Send_ebMS_PO

 The Instances and Faults area shows the number of outgoing messages and the number of faults since the server was started.
-See Table 31-1 for a description of the Top 5 Recently Active Trading Partners area.
+See Table 34-1 for a description of the Top 5 Recently Active Trading Partners area.

 The Recent Faults area lists the faults, including details such as the error message, time of the fault, and the associated composite instance ID.
 Faults can be on the incoming messages processed by a service binding component or on the outgoing messages processed by a reference binding component.
-See Chapter 34, "Monitoring Service and Reference Binding Components," for more information.